ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

       end subroutine
 ```

-For Fortran 90 I can do array assignments like this:
+For Fortran 90 I can do array assignments like this, which I really like:
 ```fortran
 vals(2:len) = input
 ```